 He started playing the bass at age twelve and recalls learning a great deal from in-home jam sessions with friends of his musically inclined parents.
-He was inspired by his parents' hard work and sacrifices as they gave him a good stable home life and appreciation of education.
-As an outstanding academic high school graduate he earned a complete four year full academic scholarship to the University of Pennsylvania.
+He was inspired by his parents’ hard work and sacrifices as they gave him a good stable home life and appreciation of education.
+As an outstanding academic high school graduate, he earned a complete four-year full academic scholarship to the University of Pennsylvania.
 During his third year, Veasley lost his father.
-To deal with the loss, he focused on music, listening to records featuring Charles Mingus, Wes Montgomery, Grand Green and Ron Carter.
+To deal with the loss, he focused on music, listening to records featuring Charles Mingus, Wes Montgomery, Grant Green, and Ron Carter.
 These all-night affairs would also include Veasley teaching himself how to improvise, transcribe solos and studying chord progressions.
 Veasley took up studying classical guitar to expand his range as a musician.